Crewe, Nantwich & District Branch

 Current volunteering vacancies

-COMPLETE OUR ONLINE FORM if you are interested in any of the volunteering roles shown below.
+COMPLETE OUR ONLINE FORM if you are interested in any of the volunteering roles described below.

 Cat fosterers will have a good knowledge of cat care and cat behaviour.
-You do not need to have a garden, but you would need a spare room to keep the animal separate from any of your own pets (your own pets must be neutered/vaccinated).
+You do not need to have a garden, but, if you have your own pets, you would need a spare room to keep the your foster cat separate from them (your own pets must be neutered and vaccinated).
 Download a Cat Fosterer role description to find out more about what is involved.
+Also watch our video with long-term cat fosterers, Ann and Steve, who talk about what it's like to be temporary carers for cats who are waiting to be adopted.

 Rabbit fosterers may care for bunnies indoors or outdoors.
 So you may just need a spare room indoors or a suitable outdoor set-up (shelter and plenty of safe space to run around).
-Ideally, you wouldn't have any other animals. (but your own rabbits and/or cats may work - but definitely no dogs), Families with school-aged children who are good with animals would be welcome.
+Families with school-aged children who are good with animals would be welcome.
 Download a Rabbit Fosterer role description to find out more.

 TO APPLY for any of the above volunteering roles, please complete our online application form